-Oh, It's That Guy From Cop and 1/2
+Oh, It's That Guy From Cop And A Half

 It turns out, I still have no idea who Ray Sharkey is.
 According to the IMDB, the only two projects of his that I'm familiar with ended up being Cop And 1/2 and the movie Wise Guys with DeVito and Piscopo which are movies that I have seen but couldn't tell you a single thing about either.

-Where I normally like to use this challenge as an opportunity to relax for a bit by getting away from my workspace and watching the show from the couch, today, I'm going to try watching the show from my desk in order to type out my notes as I go.
+Where I usually like to use this challenge as an opportunity to relax for a bit by getting away from my work space and watching the show from the couch, today, I'm going to try watching the show from my desk in order to type out my notes as I go.

 I'm not too worried though.
 My Wicker Breakdown is my attempt to reproduce how I would explain a sketch in casual conversation, and then my final word is usually just an outro sentence before sharing my favorites list because most of the important stuff is covered in the opening intro.